BriskenFinancials/use-case-template/cards/UC10000426-O-01-plan-mbc-connectivity-setup-for-each-bank.md

 # Plan MBC connectivity setup for each bank

+This card supports the transition from 'Document payment formats required for 3 banks'.
 Collaborate with the customer to identify the connectivity requirements for each of the three selected banks.
-Define the communication protocols (e.g. sftp, api) and security measures (e.g. encryption) required for sap mbc to connect with each bank.
-You will be able to confidently Collaborate with the customer to identify the connectivity requirements for each of the three selected banks
+Define the communication protocols (e.
+G. Sftp, api) and security measures (e.
+G. Encryption) required for SAP MBC to connect with each bank.

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-01-top.png)